usaid-cs/yesterday-i-learned/biology.md

 - It is not uncommon for people to [hear explosions just as they fall asleep](https://en.wikipedia.org/wiki/Exploding_head_syndrome).
 - *Coprinopsis atramentaria*, a kind of mushroom, is toxic only when alcohol is ingested at the same time.
 - [Pterosaurs](https://en.wikipedia.org/wiki/Pterosaur) are not dinosaurs.
 They may be lizards, but they are parallel with dinosaurs.
+- Blood THC level does not strongly correlate with impairment.
+Detecting THC in the blood means almost nothing when it comes to how well a person drives.
+- To maximise the effects of your completely legal marijuana, [supposedly](https://forum.grasscity.com/threads/first-pass-metabolism-why-its-not-working.685049/) you should: neither undereat nor overeat, eat greasy foods, not drink anything sweet, and drink alcohol instead.